If you witness a case of electrocution while it’s happening, would you know what to do?

 such as rubber gloves, non-conductive clothing, protective shields

 Conduct regular tool inspection and maintenance to ensure that the workplace is safe and free from electrical hazards

 All safety instructions are clear and understood by your workers.

-Empower your workers to be safe by sending them to first aid training classes.
-The more an employee understands safety, the more they will take action during emergencies.
+Empower your workers to safety by sending them to first aid training classes.
+The more an employee understands safety, the more he/she will take action during emergencies.

 Electrical Safety is important, and like with any workplace, eliminating or controlling hazards should be everyone’s goal.
 Better training and better safety equipment are some things you should consider to initiate positive changes in your workplace.
 Workers who feel empowered are most likely to make life safety decisions if they see a colleague or a stranger in danger.

-If you’re interested in our safe rescue course to help electrocuted victims, please book online or call our team at 1300 029 132.
+If you’re interested in our safe rescue course to help electrocuted victims, please call our team at 1300 029 132.